Training Outstanding Internists

 Primary Training Site

-While many Primary Care Track residents choose Healthcare Associates for their primary training site, residents with specific interest in community health, LGBT health, veterans care, and private practice have the opportunity to select another clinic as well.
+While many Primary Care Track residents choose Healthcare Associates as their primary training site, residents with specific interests in community health, LGBTQ+ health, veterans’ care, and private practice have the opportunity to select another primary training site and work at HCA as their second continuity clinic site.

 We definitely get a great diversity of patients, from all socioeconomic backgrounds.